Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Construction and analysis of mappings on active elements

 Next, we exploit proximity of $\phii{i}$ and $\phihi{i}$ w.r.t. both arguments, $x$ and $x + \alpha \Ghi{i}(x)$ using \eqref{diff_phi_phihn_spaceD}, so that

 We can now apply a Taylor development as in \cref{g_in_first_lemma_proof_Taylor_expanded} to obtain:

 Note that $\dhi{i}(x)$ is $\alpha$ so that $g(\alpha)=0$.
 We now apply a similar argument to the one in the proof of \cref{g_in_first_lemma_proof_Taylor_expanded}.
-Involving \cref{delta_t_smallness} to bound the remainder term by $\mathcal{O}(h^{1+\epsilon})$, noting that $| \nabla \phihi{i}(x) |$ is bounded from below and above for sufficiently small $h$, we can easily see that $g(\pm \alpha_0 h) \lessgtr 0$ for sufficiently small $h$.
-As $g$ is continuous (more specifically a linear function with a higher order perturbation), we can apply the intermediate value theorem to conclude that there exists a unique $\alpha \in [-\alpha_0 h, \alpha_0 h]$ such that $g(\alpha) = 0$.
+Involving \cref{delta_t_smallness} to bound the remainder term by $\mathcal{O}(h)$, noting that $| \nabla \phihi{i}(x) |$ is bounded from below and above for sufficiently small $h$, we can easily see that $g(\pm \alpha_0 h) \lessgtr 0$ for sufficiently small $h$.
+As $g$ is continuous (more specifically a linear function with a higher-order perturbation), we can apply the intermediate value theorem to conclude that there exists a unique $\alpha \in [-\alpha_0 h, \alpha_0 h]$ such that $g(\alpha) = 0$.
 Further, it satisfies the first estimate in \cref{d_h_lemma_eq2}.

-Next, we discuss the second estimates in \cref{d_h_lemma_eq2}.
-For this, we take the gradient of both sides of \cref{def_dhi}.
-We start with the r.h.s. term and take $x$ as argument for $\philini{i}$, $\bi{i}$ and $\phihi{i}$, respectively:
+The second estimate in \cref{d_h_lemma_eq2} is proven in \cref{app:d_h_lemma_eq2}. \end{proof}